sagemath/trac_to_gh/Issue 1774.md

 # Issue 1774: potential very serious problems with SEA and PARI-2.3.3

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1774

 Original creator: was